Why I'm Looking Forward to Going to Heaven: My True Home

 Only good things will be heaven, including genuine friendship and fellowship.
 No one will hurt, harm, or mistreat others.

 I will be surrounded by God’s people in heaven.
 Like me, they will be a holy people, a redeemed people, and a people who also love and are loved.

 Everyone in heaven will be equal.
 God will not choose one person over another.
 On earth, people are admired and treated differently because of who they are and what they have.
 No one will have political or celebrity status.

-There will be no head tables or VIP sections, and no one will go to the head of the line.
-There will be no ticker tape parades or red carpet treatment.
-There will be nothing that separates or puts one person ahead or higher than another.
+There will be no head tables or VIP sections, and no one will go to the front of the line just because of who they are.
+There will be no ticker-tape parades or red carpet treatment.
+There will be nothing that separates or puts one person higher than another.
 There will be no divisions in heaven.
 Everyone will be on the same level.
 There will be no "keeping up with the Joneses" or saying "the grass is greener on the other side of the fence."